MBZUAI-Aim-For-scale/training-program-2025/demo_3/README.md

 ---

-## What I Did

-For **Demo 3**, I worked on documenting and presenting an **interactive forecast verification workflow** delivered through the **Genevieve website** in collaboration with **Rhiza**.

-This demo was designed to move beyond model execution and focus on **evaluation and comparison**.
-The platform allows users to benchmark forecasting models in a hands-on way by selecting metrics, variables, models, regions, and ground-truth datasets, then generating plots and scorecards for interpretation.

-The main contribution of this demo is creating a learning experience where participants do not just see results, but also understand **how those results are measured and interpreted**.

----

 ## Technologies and Tools

-- Google Colab
 - Interactive online platform / website
-- Genevieve website
 - Forecast verification metrics
 - Comparative visualizations and scorecards

----

-## Why This Demo Is Important

-This demo is important because evaluating a forecast model is just as critical as running it.

-A model may perform well under one metric but not another.
-It may also perform differently depending on the variable, lead time, or ground-truth dataset.
-By giving users the ability to interact with these dimensions directly, the demo helps build a deeper understanding of **forecast skill**, **model benchmarking**, and **scientific interpretation**.

 ---